• Skip to main content

 Tips & Tricks

-Tip #1: Cool the chocolate cherry brownies completely before cutting.
+Tip #1: Cool the Cherry Chocolate Brownies completely before cutting, overnight is ideal.
 If you try to cut them while they're still warm, they will fall apart.
-Because these are extra fudgy brownies, after they have cooled, chill them in the refrigerator for 10-20 minutes before slicing to help cut cleaner squares.
+Because these brownies are extra fudgy, after they have cooled chill them in the refrigerator for 10-20 minutes before slicing to help cut cleaner squares.

-Tip #2: For a fun and boozy variation, drain the cherry juice into an airtight container (save it for the brownie batter!) and fill the jar with bourbon, vodka, or rum.
-Let the cherries set in the fridge overnight and drain before using the cherries.
+Tip #2: For a fun and boozy variation, drain the cherry juice into an airtight container (save it for the brownie batter!) and fill the jar of cherries with bourbon, vodka, or rum.
+Let the cherries soak in the booze in the fridge overnight.
+Drain the alcohol before using the booze-infused cherries.
 Save the drained alcohol for a delicious cocktail with a hint of cherry!

-Tip #3: If you prefer to make extra fudgy triple chocolate brownies, dip the cherries in melted chocolate and let set before adding them to the brownie batter.
+Tip #3: If you prefer to make extra fudgy triple chocolate brownies, dip the cherries in melted chocolate and let set before adding the chocolate covered cherries to the brownie batter.

 Storage Tips

-• These rich and decadent fudgy chocolate cherry brownies can be stored at room temperature for about a week.
+• Extra Fudgy Cherry Chocolate Brownies can be stored at room temperature for about a week.

-• These can also be stored in an airtight container in the refrigerator for a slightly more solid and chewy texture.
+• They can also be stored in an airtight container in the refrigerator for a slightly more solid and chewy texture.

-• Double chocolate cherry brownies can be frozen for 1-2 months.
+• These brownies can be frozen for 1-2 months.
 To store in the freezer, wrap in plastic wrap, then foil, then place into a zip-top freezer bag.

 Related Recipes